pmreis/TeslaImprovementBacklog/README.md

 - [ ] Restore the option to disable the Cruise Control activation / deactivation sound.
 - [ ] Bring Grok into MCU2 (Intel Atom).
 - [ ] Use Grok as the basis for Voice Commands, instead of the multiple broken Voice Commands with the software updates from 2025.
 Alternatively, if Grok is non-financially sustainable for ~9M users, restore the proper working condition of Voice Commands.
-- [ ] Stop discriminating between owners who get Grok or not.

 # Notes